Florida Teachers Classroom Supply Assistance Program

 - ClassWallet Reimbursement tool – When teachers log in to their account they will be able to upload receipts for a direct deposit reimbursement.
 Whenever possible, personal items shall not be on the same receipt as classroom items.
 File types accepted are pdf, png, jpeg.
 These receipts will be subject to audit by District staff.

-What if a teacher wants to purchase something over the summer or with a vendor that is not a ClassWallet partner?
 Teachers may purchase products at a vendor of their choice and submit the receipts.
-Eligible purchases made over the summer with a receipt date of May 30 or greater can be submitted.
+Eligible purchases made over the summer with a receipt date of June 19 or greater can be submitted.
 The teacher will receive the reimbursement via ACH direct deposit into their checking account within 3-5 business days after District approval of the receipt.

 How do I get reimbursed for my items not purchased through ClassWallet?
 Does ClassWallet need my banking information?